SteadyDancer: Harmonized and Coherent Human Image Animation with First-Frame Preservation: Introduction

 \section{Introduction}

-Human image animation, which aims to generate video from a single static image with controllable motion pose, has emerged as a prominent research frontier in video generation and holds immense potential for applications like film production, advertising, and video game development.
-While significant progress has been made by prior works, the breakthroughs of diffusion models~\cite{HunyuanVideo, Wan21} have recently unlocked new capabilities in generating high-fidelity and temporally coherent customized videos.
+Human image animation, which aims to generate video from a single static image with controllable motion, has emerged as a prominent research frontier in video generation and holds immense potential for applications like film production, advertising, and video game development.
+While significant progress has been made, the breakthroughs of diffusion models~\cite{HunyuanVideo, Wan21} have recently unlocked new capabilities in generating high-fidelity and temporally coherent videos.

-Most existing methods adhere to the Reference-to-Video (R2V) paradigm~\citep{vace}, as illustrated in the left part of Fig.~\ref{fig:two-task} (b).
+Most existing methods adhere to the Reference-to-Video (R2V) paradigm~\cite{vace}, as illustrated in the left part of Fig.~\ref{fig:two-task} (b).
 Specifically, the R2V paradigm defines the animation task as binding the reference image onto the driven pose, which inherently relaxes the alignment constraints between the inputs, thereby reducing the objective to only achieving a natural appearance transfer.
 However, inherent discrepancies exist between the image and pose inputs in practical scenarios as shown in Fig.~\ref{fig:two-task} (a), manifesting as \textit{spatial misalignments} limb structure and proportion) and \textit{temporal misalignments} (movement type and amplitude).
 In such scenarios, the relaxation of alignment constraints within the R2V paradigm leads to unacceptable results, including severe artifacts, appearance distortions, and temporal incoherence.
 Moreover, in the common \textit{start-gap} scenario due to the temporal misalignments, the R2V paradigm instantly binds the reference image to the first pose, completely omitting any smooth transition from the reference state.
-This abrupt jump, combined with the appearance distortion, makes it unsuitable for applications that require high visual and temporal fidelity, such as keyframe-based or static photo animation, and Post-Production \& VFX.
+In real-world applications, including VFX post-production, keyframe-based animation, and digital human activation, the generated video must start exactly from the reference frame.
+However, this abrupt jump, combined with the appearance distortion, makes it unsuitable for these applications that require high visual and temporal fidelity.